ItsMarwan/censor/README.md

 # Censor toolkit

 Two pieces:

-- **`site/`** — static frontend (deploy as-is to GitHub Pages, e.g. as the `itsmarwan.github.io/censor` repo).
-Has a navbar (Home / Docs / Integration) and never contains a hardcoded server address — it's locked behind a "pair with your sandbox" gate until you give it a connection code from the launcher.
 - **`backend/`** — `app.py` (the NudeNet detector, same detection logic as before) plus `connect_launcher.py`, the script people run locally.
 It shows a small terminal HUD, asks for confirmation, boots the detector,